rambasnet/Python-Fundamentals/labs/functions/buka/README.md

 ## Submission

+- Make sure to format the code using pep8 or black before submission.
-Add all the relevant source file(s), documents, and screenshots into the correct lab folder and do a final add, commit, and push before the due date.
+- Add all the relevant source file(s), documents, and screenshots into the correct lab folder and do a final add, commit, and push before the due date.

 ```bash
 $ git pull